- WMF at 50

 2011 Watch Award

-In October, 2011, WMF inaugurated its annual Watch Award to recognize an individual preservation activist who is advancing the work of the World Monuments Fund.
-WMF is proud to honor Marcela Pérez de Cuéllar with the first Watch Award.
+In October, 2011, WMF inaugurated its annual Watch Award to recognize an individual preservation activist who was advancing the work of the World Monuments Fund.
+WMF was proud to honor Marcela Pérez de Cuéllar with the first Watch Award.
 Marcela Pérez de Cuéllar, a longtime advocate for the preservation of Peru’s cultural patrimony, launched World Monuments Fund Peru in 2010.
-She now serves as its President.
-Mrs. Pérez de Cuéllar’s passionate commitment to fostering successful preservation projects that encourage improved stewardship and sustainable tourism is driven by her interest in promoting Peruvian culture.
+She served as its President until her passing in July, 2013.
+Mrs. Pérez de Cuéllar’s passionate commitment to fostering successful preservation projects that encourage improved stewardship and sustainable tourism was driven by her interest in promoting Peruvian culture.